Styling an HTML dialog modal to take the full height of the viewport

 The mysterious gap was entirely explained by that max-height: calc(100% - 2em - 6px); rule.

-Adding max-height: inherit to my CSS (or max-height: 100vh) fixed the bug!
+Adding max-height: none to my CSS (or max-height: 100vh) fixed the bug!

 Same screen as before but this time the sidebar panel stretches from the top to the bottom of the viewport with no gap.